 Check back here or see our Facebook page as more details become available on pruning demonstrations.
 Contact us if you have any questions or wish to be put in touch with your local rose society who can help.

-Saturday 29th July 2pm at Plantorama Garden Centre, Kennels Road, Timaru.
+South Canterbury: Saturday July 28th at 1.30pm.
+Venue – Plantorama Nursery & Garden Centre, 124 Kennels Rd, Timaru.

 West Otago: Saturday 4th August at 10.30am.
 Venue: Community Rose Gardens, Suffolk St,Tapanui.
 If wet, will be 11th August.